esportsxi/LFE-UAV/readme.md

-# LFE-YOLO
+# LFE-UAV
-# UAV Detection Method Based on Lightweight Feature Fusion and Enhancement
+# A Lightweight Feature-Fusion and Small-Target Enhancement Network for Vision-Based UAV Detection

 ### Code Description